 The APS shall contain a power protection circuit consisting of both fuse and transient protection.

 Audible Indications.
-A pushbutton locator tone shall sound at each pushbutton.
+A pushbutton locator tone shall sound at each pushbutton and shall be deactivated during the associated walk indication and when associated traffic signals are in flashing mode.
+Pushbutton locator tones shall have a duration of 0.15 seconds or less and shall repeat at 1-second intervals.
+Each actuation of the pushbutton shall be accompanied by the speech message “Wait”.

 If two accessible pedestrian pushbuttons are placed less than 10 ft (3 m) apart or placed on the same pole, the audible walk indication shall be a speech walk message.

-A clear, verbal message shall be used to communicate the pedestrian walk interval.
 This message shall sound throughout the WALK interval only.
 The verbal message shall be modeled after: “’Street Name.’
 Walk Sign is on to cross “Street Name’.”
-No other messages shall be used to denote the WALK interval.
+For signalized intersections utilizing exclusive pedestrian phasing, the verbal message shall be “Walk sign is on for all crossings”.
+In addition, a speech pushbutton information message shall be provided by actuating the APS pushbutton when the WALK interval is not timing.
+This verbal message shall be modeled after: “Wait.
+Wait to cross ‘Street Name’ at ‘Street Name’”.

 Where two accessible pedestrian pushbuttons are separated by at least 10 ft (3 m), the walk indication shall be an audible percussive tone.
 It shall repeat at 8 to 10 ticks per second with a dominant frequency of 880 Hz.